waltervh/BornAgain-website/content/documentation/getting-started/installation/linux-short/index.md

 +++
-title = "Installation on Unix (short version)" weight = 31
+title = "Installation on Linux (short version)" weight = 31
 +++

-### Installation on Unix (short version)
+### Installation on Linux (short version)

-This page shortly explains how to build and install BornAgain from source on Unix platforms.
+This page shortly explains how to build and install BornAgain from source on Linux systems.

 #### Install third party software